"I get commissions for purchases made through links in this post."

 How Dangerous is Longboard Dancing?

-Dancing in longboard is not normal skateboarding.
+Dancing on a longboard is different from skateboarding and the riders need to be persistent and passionate to pursue this.
 Riders need to make fast longboard techniques that include performance skills and flexibility in longboard control.

 In addition, every sport has a specific danger, so longboard dancing is no exception.
 What you need to do is overcome your fear, practice skills well with the necessary protection.